Anas-Altaf/Anas-Altaf/README.md

 - 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on Web Projects
 - 📫 How to reach me : [Contact Here](mailto:anasaltaf35@gmail.com)
-- ⚡ Fun fact: Code never requires updation only the one that was never written!🤦‍♂️
+- ⚡ Fun fact: Code never requires updates only the one that was never written!🤦‍♂️